- Start Date and Duration

 - Reference Letter Deadline

 - Program Activities

 Start Date and Duration: EI Postdocs are appointed for twenty-four months and appointments typically begin September 1.
-However, depending on individual circumstances, as well as the needs of a fellow’s host research unit, appointments may begin as early as July 1.
+However, depending on individual circumstances, as well as the needs of a postdoc’s host research unit, appointments may begin as early as July 1.

 Funding: EI Postdocs will receive an annual salary of $65,560.
 They are also awarded a research stipend of $12,000 over the two-year term for reimbursable expenses related to the appointment.
 These funds can be used for relocation and moving expenses, as well as for computer, travel, conference, journal, book, software, equipment, and other research costs.

 External Funding: EI Postdocs are encouraged to participate in the development and submission of research proposals in cooperation with their mentors, host research units, or other researchers.
 When doing so, they must follow all Columbia University rules applicable to postdoctoral scholars.

 Visas: Columbia University only grants limited-term J1 visas for non-US citizens.
 Read more information on Columbia’s visa eligibility policies online.

 Benefits: EI Postdocs are considered Officers of Research and are eligible for benefits provided by Columbia University for full-time employees.
 For more information, please visit Columbia's Office of Human Resources online.
 The rules, regulations and policies that govern employment at Columbia are also listed on the website.

 Housing: The Earth Institute does not provide housing allocation for postdoctoral researchers.
 Postdocs may contact Columbia's Housing Office for informal guidance on acquiring housing in the areas near the university.